Bara Brith Mary Berry

 • Add chopped nuts, such as walnuts or pecans, to the loaf.

-• Try using different types of dried fruits, like raisins or dried apricots, to create unique flavor combinations.
+• Try using different types of dried fruits, like raisins or dried apricots, to create unique flavour combinations.

 • Replace the self-raising flour with wholemeal flour for a heartier version of the loaf.